whiskyechobravo/kerko/docs/config-params.md

 have the Zotero application installed, and have access to the Zotero library.
 This feature is generally only useful to library editors and might confuse other users, especially if your Zotero library is private.
 Thus you should probably enable this option only if there is a strong need from the editors.

-Defaults to `false`.
+Type: Boolean <br>
+Default value: `false`

 ### `open_in_zotero_web`